 In the town you can climb to Signal Hill Observatory to soak in the city sites and do some shopping at the local markets.

-The access to beautiful beaches as well as nature treks makes Kota Kinabalu a top destinations in Malaysia Borneo.
+The access to beautiful beaches as well as nature treks make Kota Kinabalu a top destination in Malaysia Borneo.

 Top Attraction to visit: Signal Hill